College of Nursing

 When you apply to complete your online MS in Nursing with a concentration in Health Care Informatics through CU Anschutz, you can trust that you are making a great professional decision.
 Our graduates seek career opportunities in hospitals, primary care

-primary care facilities, specialist offices, health technology companies and consulting firms.
+facilities, specialist offices, health technology companies, and consulting firms.

 We are a fully accredited program through the Commission on Collegiate Nursing Education (CCNE).
 In addition, we have been offering online nursing degrees for more than twenty years, and we provide outstanding instruction that is determined by your own background and experience.
 Instead of teaching through video lectures and narrated presentations, we provide learning guides to take you through the content for each course and show you how to achieve the learning outcomes.
 The learning guide is tailored for those who are new to the field and those that may already be practicing in informatics.
 Based on your existing knowledge and familiarity with the topic at hand, each learner creates their own learning pathway to achieve course outcomes.

 The curriculum provides students with the essential knowledge and skills for an informatics specialist role.
 It is built upon broad precepts and concepts from the American Nurses Association (ANA) Scope and Standards of Nursing Informatics Practice and the competencies and foundational domains put forth by the American Medical Informatics Association (AMIA) for graduate-level education in health informatics.